 Create amazing food forests.

 In a new food forest, you’ll want to protect the soil until the trees have matured and begin to provide shade.
 A mixed cover crop can be used in this less-visited area to build soil, mine minerals, break up compacted soil, and attract beneficial insects.

-In Gaia’s Garden, Toby Hemenway suggests a mixture of the following mix, which would only need mowed once or twice per year:
+In Gaia’s Garden, Toby Hemenway suggests the following mix, mowing just once or twice per year:

 For more about food forests, see:

-Where lead contamination in soil is a concern, yarrow may be able to help with the clean up.
+Where lead contamination in soil is a concern, yarrow may help with the clean up.

 Yarrow may mine copper from the subsoil, which is an important micronutrient for plant growth and an essential amendment for acidic soils.

 According to Gaia’s Garden, however, plants that mine for copper can also concentrate lead if it is present in the soil, “such as along the foundation of old houses where lead-based paint may have weathered”.